Still using film

 So, here is what I shoot with:

-After years of looking and waiting for a unicorn and after shooting thousands of pictures (mostly b&w and slide) with a very old/crusty Canon AE-1 (more about that later), I found my dream 35mm for a fair price at a shop in Kamakura, Japan – just south of Tokyo.
-It is a Canon F1n from 1983 that is in perfect shape and takes stunning pictures even when I try and screw them up.
+After years of looking and waiting for a “real camera” to appear in my lap and after shooting thousands of pictures (mostly b&w and slide) with a very old/crusty Canon AE-1 (more about that later), I found my dream 35mm for a fair price at a shop in Kamakura, Japan – just south of Tokyo.
+It is a Canon F-1n from 1983 that is in perfect shape and takes stunning pictures even when I try and screw them up.
+No, it is not a Leica M3 or M6 Classic with a $7K lens, made with a unicorn retina… I have simpler dreams and a tighter budget.
+All the lenses for my Canon are available and affordable and it shoots stunning pictures.

 My “studio” medium format portrait camera is a Pentax 67 that is a BEAST.
 I only ever shoot with it sitting on a tripod.
 I have a lighting set up, shutter speed, and lens combo that is dialed in for Black & White face close-ups and sitting portraits in my shop.
 I also have a setup that is sort of mostly worked out for using it set up in the field – like taking it to VW meets or for posed pictures of family and friends “en plein air”

-I got the Pentax and all the lens for a screaming deal from a local shop.
+I got the Pentax and all the lens for a screaming deal from a local shop employee that I am friends with.
+He needed some quick cash and I was there to help.
 I never get great deals and usually pay full retail, but I am proud of this snag.
 I wasn’t even shopping for a new camera, but couldn’t pass this one up!
 The image quality is outstanding and I would say that it rivals my Hasselblad – seriously I will stand by that statement.
-I have a 200mm Zoom lens, a 135mm, 105mm, and the 75mm is what gets the most use.
+I have a 200mm Zoom lens, a 135mm, 105mm, and the 75mm.
+The later two get the most use.
 As far as accessories, I have a few filters (red and amber only ones really used) and a 3D printed right body grip.
-I WANT the wooden left body grip, but they are pricy ($175ish)!
-It is a want and not a need, so I will do without unless I find one cheap at some point.
+I recently sourced the much coveted wooden left hand grip.
+Scored at a local used camera shop!

-Speaking of lenses, I keep a spreadsheet of what is available vs. what I have for all my cameras. you can find that here.
+Speaking of lenses, I keep a spreadsheet of what is available vs. what I have for all my cameras – you can find a copy here.
 It is a nice reference to pull up when I accidentally find myself at a random camera shop that has a wall of lenses for sale :-).
+My 35mm and 120 film recommendations are there as well.

-Then, there in my Father’s Zeiss Ikon Contina 1a that he bought at an Airforce Base Exchange in Italy in 1954 and that he used for 20 years before it went into a shoe box.
-I remember seeing it here and there and it even sat on his desk as a memento for a few year (next to the cigar box).
-It was packed away again at some point in the late 1980’s for me to find many years later and after his passing.
-After a decade of it holding down a bookshelf in various houses, I had it CLA’ed and sourced a new leather case for it as the original had turned to dust.
-Because of the lens configuration, it shoots pictures that are VERY 1950s – Fun to run a roll of Provia 100F (I sure do miss good old Kodachrome!) through and I keep it in my backpack/laptop bag to pull out here and there.
+Then, there in my father’s Zeiss Ikon Contina 1a that he bought at an Air Force Base Exchange in Italy in 1954 and that he used for 20 years before it went into a shoe box.
+I remember seeing it here and there and it even sat on his desk as a memento for a few years (next to the cigar box). the little camera was packed away again at some point in the late 1980’s for me to find many years later and after his passing.
+After a decade of it holding down a bookshelf in various houses, I had it CLA’ed, bought a few filters (super cheap!), screwed in a shutter button, and sourced a new leather case for it as the original had turned to dust.
+Because of the lens configuration, it shoots pictures that are VERY 1950s – Fun to run a roll of Provia 100F through (I sure do miss good old Kodachrome!) and I keep it in my backpack/laptop bag to pull out here and there.

 Lastly, there are four (!) old and really battered Canon AE1s, the camera that I learned to shoot film on.
 People just keep giving them to me.
 Only 1 is presentable (my original) in public and the other three are the aesthetic equivalent of Quasimodo and one has the battery door permanently glued shut.
 However, all are solid cameras and I have all the lenses, flashes, and filters for them one would every want.
 They don’t see much action anymore, but with an eBay price hovering between $30-$60, I will hang onto them.